 Operating systems that have industry-recognized security vulnerabilities and/or that have been officially dropped from supported status by the retailer or manufacturer will NOT be supported and MUST be removed and/or updated to newer versions (wherever applicable).

-The core end-user IT Resources ( Email , LAN and WiFi , Personal and Shared Network Areas , Printing on Public Network Printers and VPN Remote Connection ) are fully available and documented for the following operating systems:
+The core end-user IT Resources (Email, LAN and WiFi, Personal and Shared Network Areas, Printing on Public Network Printers and VPN Remote Connection ) are fully available, documented and supported for the following operating systems:

-Only some IT Resources are available and documented for the following operating systems :
+Only some IT Resources are available and/or documented for the following operating systems :

 New operating systems and devices will be supported NOT EARLIER than 6 months after their availability on the (European) market and/or NOT EARLIER than the release of the first major OS update (e.g. Service Pack 1 for Microsoft operating systems).